 The Encapsulation Length field indicates 0 if the status is set to STATUS_INVALID_AKMP.

+The Encapsulation field (if present) carries an EAPOL PDU(#965) from the PAE.(#980)

 Once the processing is complete, the originator sends the third Authentication frame to the responder.
 If the processing status returned in the frame was not SUCCESS, the originator shall terminate the authentication.

-Upon receiving the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, the originator or the responder: Extract(#676) an EAPOL PDU from the Encapsulation field, and process(#676) it.
+Upon receiving the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, the originator or the responder: Extract(#676) an EAPOL PDU (if present) from the Encapsulation field, and forward the EAPOL PDU to the PAE.(#980)

+Validate that the Status Code field is SUCCESS or 802_1_X_AUTH_SUCCESS.
+Otherwise, the originator shall terminate the authentication after forwarding the EAPOL PDU (if present) to the PAE. (#965)

-The originator or the responder then shall construct(#676) the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, as follows:
+If needed by the EAP method, the(#965) originator or the responder then shall construct(#676) the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, as follows:

 Authentication Algorithm Number field is set to 8 (IEEE 802.1X authentication).